What is a Notice of Commencement and Notice to Contractor and when do they apply to me?

 If you are working as a subcontractor and don't have a direct contract with the general contractor the filing of a Notice of Commencement on a project will affect your lien rights.

 What is a Notice of Commencement?
 A Notice of Commencement is a notice required by O.C.G.A. § 44-14-361.5 to be filed by the owner, or the general contractor (contractor with a direct contract with the owner) in the superior court in the county where the project is located and posted on the job site.
-The Notice of Commencement essentially provides information necessary for filing a claim of lien or a claim on a bond.
-Information which needs to be included in the Notice of Commencement include: the identity of the owner of the property, the location and legal description of the property where the project is located, the name and address of the party for whom the construction improvements are being made (if not the property owner) and the name of the surety if there is a payment or performance bond.
+The Notice of Commencement essentially provides information necessary for filing of a claim of lien or claim on a bond; the identity of the owner of the property, the location and legal description of the property where the project is located, the name and address of the party for whom the construction improvements are being made, and the name of the surety if there is a payment or performance bond.

 How can I find out if a Notice of Commencement has been filed on the job: 1) go to the notice board on the project site to see if a Notice of Commencement has been filed; 2) Request, in writing, a copy of the Notice of Commencement from the general contractor or owner.
 The general contractor or owner have ten (10) days to provide you with a copy of the Notice of Commencement.
 Hint: if a Notice of Commencement is not posted on the notice board, take a photo of the notice board with your smart phone. . . .that photo may come in handy later.

-What happens if no Notice of Commencement is filed on the job?
-If no Notice of Commencement has been filed, then no Notice to Contractor is required to be filed and O.C.G.A. § 44-14-361.5 doesn't apply.
+What happens if no Notice of Commencement is filed on the job? then no Notice to Contractor is required to be filed and O.C.G.A. § 44-14-361.5 doesn't apply.
 What happens if a Notice of Commencement is filed but no Notice to Contractor is filed?
 The subcontractor who provided labor, service or materials on the job but did not file a Notice to Contractor will have waived any lien rights with respect to the labor, services or materials delivered.